Exceptionally powerful for a battery-powered model; an all-around great tool, says our DIY expert.

 Self-oiling machine with translucent oil tank.
 Small, lightweight machine that you can maneuver with ease.
-Battery is compatible with other Greenworks tools.
-Electric start.
+Battery is compatible with other Greenworks tools and can be upgraded.
 Adjust chain tension without tools.

 Complaints of oil leaking and the chain popping off even after being tightened.

 This chainsaw rivals its gas-powered competition in terms of cutting speed, earning it our expert's praise.

 Brushless motor offers power equivalent to a gas chainsaw.
 Metal wraparound handle so you can hold it in multiple ways.
 Multiple battery capacity.
 Rapid 30 min. battery charging.

 Users say it doesn't live up to its claim of 150 cuts on a single battery charge.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Chainsaws are useful power tools to have on hand for any residence or business property with trees.
 At some point, you’re sure to need to clean up a large fallen branch or to prune tree branches.
 A chainsaw makes this type of work easy.
 Some of the best options for those who don’t use this type of power tool regularly are Greenworks chainsaws.